taih304/Linux-Shell/Physical layer/Process/README.md

 ``echo $PPID`` or ``ps -e | grep $PPID``: Print out the parent process of the current running shell

+## Background process

+A background process is a computer process that runs behind the scenes (i.e., in the background) and without user intervention.
+Typical tasks for these processes include logging, system monitoring, scheduling, and user notification.
+The background process usually is a [child process](https://github.com/TranPhucVinh/C/tree/master/Physical%20layer/Process/Process%20cloning) created by a control process for processing a computing task.

+**Daemon**: A daemon is a computer program that runs as a background process, rather than being under the direct control of an interactive user.

 # [Process command](Process%20command.md)

 * [ps]()